kruumy/cod4-better-anims/README.md

 ## Todo
 * Fix bug where first frame of anim is bugged, dm me if you know how to fix.
 Isn't too much of an issue though.
-* Label each anim to make it easier to replace and add your own